Revolt of Hasan Khan Salar: Mashhad Rebellion and Death of Mohammad Shah

 Hamzeh Mirza had gotten ill and a power vacuum ensued in Mashhad.
-Mirza Mohammad Khan used this to forge alliances with local leaders and encite the people of Mashhad into revolting against the Qajars.
+Mirza Mohammad Khan used this to forge alliances with local leaders and incite the people of Mashhad into revolting against the Qajars.
 Simultaneously, Qajar troops in Mashhad (in particular the Turkic regiments as well as those of Hamadan) had harmed the local population and became increasingly unpopular within the city.
 The city finally exploded on 25 August 1848 with the support of the local ulema.
 The populace massacred government officials and soldiers (around 700 according to Mojtahed-Zadeh) and besieged Hamzeh Mirza in the citadel.
 When Hasan Khan Salar became aware of this, he marched on Mashhad with 2,000 Turkmen.
 Villages up to 10 farsangs away from Mashhad joined Salar and the population welcomed him and the recently returned Jafar Qoli Khan Shadlu.
 The death of Mohammad Shah Qajar on 4 September only made the situation worse.
 Hamzeh Mirza began to run out of supplies.

+The Court Historian of Qajar Era, Mirza Mohammad Taqi Khan Sepehr (Lisan-al Mulk) in his Description of the rebellion:

+The Beglarbegi gave order that the gates of the sacred court be sealed, and for several days they were left without bread and water, until perforce they consented to slaughter and captivity, and they came forth.
+Then he commanded that some of them be beheaded, others sold to the Turkmens, and a number imprisoned, hungry and thirsty, in the bathhouse of the lower Khiyaban.
+When he had finished these deeds, a messenger swifter than lightning and wind was sent to the Sālār, saying: "Why do you still sit idle?
+Arise and take the road to the city, for the affair has gone according to desire."
+The scholars of the city also wrote to him, saying: "From now on we shall not obey the people of Azerbaijan, for we deem them outside the law of the Imami [Twelver] sharīa, since their soldiers entered the women's bathhouse and fornicated with the women of the people.